 Hampshire is a chance seedling found in New Hampshire that is being evaluated in the 1999 NE-183 planting.
 Fruit are medium to large and has a well-colored red surface.
 It has some McIntosh-looking characteristics.
 Flowers may have some frost tolerance since this cultivar did not seem to be excessively affected by late frosts in 2002.

 Honeycrisp was developed at the University of Minnesota and tested as Minnesota #1711R.
 Fruit are large with a 50 to 90 percent solid to mottled scarlet red over green.
 Storage life in common storage has been as long as 6 to 7 months.
 It is noted for outstanding crispness and juiciness.
-Leaves of Honeycrisp frequently exhibit a green mottling during the summer.
+Leaves of Honeycrisp frequently exhibit a green mottling during the summer due to a build-up of carbohydrates in the leaves.
 At present, we do not know if the discoloration is affecting production.
 The trees are not very vigorous and should not be planted on M.9 or B.9 unless they are spaced close together.
 Several new higher coloring strains are available from various nurseries.
 For further information on this and the other cultivars recently released, visit the University of Minnesota website.

 Jonagold was developed in New York as a cross between Golden Delicious and Jonathan.
 Although introduced in 1968, Jonagold has become more popular in Europe.
 Because of this demand, however, it is gaining favor in the United States.
 Jonagold is rated as one of the best-tasting apples.
 Fruit are large and conical, similar to Golden Delicious.
 Jonagold may have only medium storage potential.
 It is a vigorously growing triploid and therefore cannot be used as a pollen source.
 It is also intersterile with Golden Delicious.
 As with Gala, red sports are being released and there is similar concern about marketplace acceptance of noncoloring strains.